radianv/master-builder-3/docker_approach/my_docker_monolith_install.md

 # Python Manual Install

+A simple CRUD application using Flask and MySQL

+Built With
+ - Python 2.7
+ - Python Libraries: flask and pymysql
+ - MySQL

-before starting, you will need to install Docker on your base system, following [Install Docker Engine on Ubuntu](https://docs.docker.com/engine/install/ubuntu/)
+__NOTE:__ before starting, you will need to install Docker on your base system, following [Install Docker Engine on Ubuntu](https://docs.docker.com/engine/install/ubuntu/)

 1.- going to work directory `cd docker_approach/`